sergiorbj/lets-vote/README.md

 **User Flows:**
 - **Login:** Email-based authentication (no password required)
+- **Create Feature:** Users can create new features with title and description
 - **Voting:** Select a feature from a dropdown and submit vote
 - **Ranking:** View features ordered by vote count with medals for top 3